KubakaOff/SimpleDiscordAIChatbot/README.md

 ## Features:
 - Context when running in a dedicated channel
+- Asynchronous generation
-- Option to run in a dedicated channel `ai!setchatbotchannel (channel)`
+- Option to run in a dedicated channel (`ai!setchatbotchannel (channel)`)
-- Permissions
+- Proper permissions
-- API Key status for the whole bot `ai!status`
+- API Key status for the whole bot (`ai!status`) (can be turned of in main.py)
 - Customizable
+- Separate model and context length for chatting without context
 - Token counter and token limiter

 ## Setup instructions: